- How is attendance counted?

 Who is required to attend?

-Full-time students are required to attend about half of the scheduled convocation or chapel events.
+Full-time students are required to attend a set number of the scheduled convocation or chapel events.
 Part-time students are encouraged to participate as possible.
-Students who have dependent children in the home, fifth-year seniors, and students living off-campus whose first class on Monday and Friday begins at 12:00 noon or later may be exempted from attendance.
-However, these exemptions must be requested in person at the registrar’s office (AD 06) at the beginning of each semester.
+Students who have dependent children in the home, fifth-year seniors, and students living off-campus whose first class on Wednesday begins at 12:00 noon or later may be exempted from attendance.
+However, these exemptions must be requested through the registrar’s office at the beginning of each semester.
 Students with other reasons for a reduced requirement, such as an internship or clinical requirement, should contact the registrar’s office.
 Exceptions cannot be made for work schedules or occasional field trips.